 • Fewer flex options than competitors, only available in regular and stiff

-The ST-X 230 offers a draw bias weight configuration, which means weight is positioned to help close the face slightly through impact.
-For golfers who tend to fade or slice the ball, this natural draw tendency can straighten out your drives without requiring a swing change.
-The adjustable loft also lets you tweak launch conditions by up to 2 degrees in either direction.
+The draw bias weight configuration positions mass to help close the face slightly through impact.
+If you fight a fade or a mild slice, this natural draw tendency can straighten things out without a swing overhaul.
+The adjustable loft sleeve gives you +/- 2 degrees of loft tweaking, which is enough to meaningfully change your launch window.

 Check Current Price ↗